What Is Social Knowledge?

 If you are now or have ever been a student, then you know that there are many different resources out there through which you can acquire new knowledge.
 For some people, studying or preparing for tests is as simple as reading through a textbook, taking notes, or watching presentations.
 While these are the standard means through which people gain knowledge, there are other resources for knowledge and information that may seem less obvious, like the people who are around us every day.

-The theory behind social knowledge is that it is not simply the sum total of a group's knowledge, but that it is the product of relationships and connections within a particular group.
+The theory behind social knowledge is that it isn't simply the sum total of a group's knowledge, but that it's the product of relationships and connections within a particular group.
 These groups are what are known as a social knowledge network, and their size and influence can often depend on the group.
 For example, families can be considered a social knowledge network because that particular collection of people, through their relationships with one another, has produced a collective knowledge about certain subjects, like family history or genealogy, which develops and is shared through informal conversations and interactions.

 On a much larger scale, the internet has produced massive social knowledge networks through websites like Wikipedia, or other sites where people regularly gather to share information on a particular topic.
 Websites like these are what are known as a wiki, which is a digital application that allows for collaboration and often requires user-generated content in order to remain relevant.